 How do you make your own collection?

 Creating your first collection should be a snap.
 To get started, navigate to storymaps.arcgis.com and sign in.
-Click your profile image in the header to open the menu of options available there and navigate to My Collections (beta).
-The My Collections space should look familiar—it contains the same tabs and capabilities as My Stories, but here the My Favorites and My Organization tabs will display collections instead of story maps.
+In the ArcGIS StoryMaps header you’ll see a Stories tab—where you manage your individual story maps—and a Collections tab.
+The Collections space should look familiar—it contains the same tabs and capabilities as Stories, but here the My Favorites and Shared with Me filters will display collections instead of story maps.
+You can also move between these two management spaces through the menu attached to your account avatar.

 Click Create new collection to get started, then give your collection a working title and description.
 You can edit these at any time—just start typing in the text fields at the top of the collections builder.

 Click Add item to open up the content browser.
-The Stories tab will display any story maps you’ve made with ArcGIS StoryMaps, and has familiar filtered views like My Stories and My Favorites.
+The Stories tab will display any story maps you’ve made with ArcGIS StoryMaps, and has familiar filtered views like My Favorites and Shared with Me.
 The Apps tab is pretty much the same, except this is where you can add in classic stories and—you guessed it—your other ArcGIS apps.

 Click the little plus in the corner of each item card to select it.
 Collections can hold up to 30 items, and your selection will persist as you move between tabs.
 When you’re satisfied with your selection click Add to collection.
 (You can click clear selection to start over, if you needed.)